lines-of-codes/litechat/README.md

 Finally, to start PocketBase, you could:

 -   Start it locally by doing `./pocketbase serve`
--   Allow connections from anywhere by doing `./pocketbase serve -http 0.0.0.0:8090`, replace `8090` with your preferred port.
+-   Allow connections from anywhere by doing `./pocketbase serve --http 0.0.0.0:8090`, replace `8090` with your preferred port.
 -   For deploying in production, please refer to [PocketBase's documentation](https://pocketbase.io/docs/going-to-production/)

 ## PocketBase Setup